 Phone: ext.
 7-2216

-Articles appeared in Studies in Comparative International Development, Critical Asian Studies, Korea Observer, Asian Survey, and Asia Pacific Forum.
+My work has appeared in Globalizations, Studies in Comparative International Development, Journal of Contemporary Asia, Asian Survey, Critical Asian Studies, Korea Observer, and Taiwanese Sociology.

 - Graduate seminars: Structural Inequalities, Theories of Social Movements

 - Undergraduate courses: Social Research Methods, States and Markets in East Asia, Globalization and Asia, Korean Politics through Cinema, and Social Movements

 - Militants or Partisans: Labor Unions and Democratic Politics in Korea and Taiwan (Stanford University Press 2011)

 - "Sky Protest: New Forms of Labor Resistance in Neoliberal Korea" Journal of Contemporary Asia 45-3 (2015)

 *Winner of the Journal of Contemporary Asia Prize for papers published in 2015

 - "Labor's Political Representation: Divergent Paths in Korea and Taiwan" in Working Through the Past: Labor and Authoritarian Legacies in Comparative Perspective edited by Teri Caraway, Maria Lorena Cook, and Stephan Crowley (Cornell University